ACEnglish/kanpig/README.md

 help and therefore the number of threads should probably be limited to the number of physical processors available.
 For memory, giving kanpig 2GB per-core is usually more than enough.

-Note that kanpig is predominantly I/O limited and may not benefit more than ~4-8 cores.
+Note that kanpig is predominantly I/O limited and may not benefit from more than ~4-8 cores.

 The actual runtime and memory usage of kanpig run will depend on the read coverage and the number of SVs in the input VCF.
 As a example of kanpig's resource usage with 16 cores available, genotyping a 30x long-read bam against a 2,199